 Korea, Republic of

 Individual income can be categorised as taxable, non-taxable, or tax-exempt.
 Taxable income includes global income, capital gains, and severance pay, each of which is subject to tax on a unique tax calculation structure.
 There are certain elements of income on which the government has waived its taxing rights, whether or not an application for exemption is filed by an individual.
-There are other items of income for which a taxpayer can submit an application for tax exemption.
+There are other items of income for which a taxpayer can apply for tax exemption.

 Global income is subject to global taxation and includes employment income (salaries, wages, bonuses, and other amounts received for employment services rendered), interest income, dividend income, personal business income (including rental income), pension income, and other income (prize winnings, royalties, rewards, etc.).